 Here at Ockham, we’re committed to creating beautiful, thoughtful and long-lasting buildings.
 To achieve that, we need to have an exceptional construction team making sure every aspect of the building is perfect from the ground up.

-Under the expert management of Will Deihl and Ben Gibbens, Ockham Construction has completed 246 stunning apartments – 119 across three buildings at Tuatahi; 32 at Modal; 95 at Kokihi, and they are currently putting the finishing touches on a further 32 apartments at Star Newton.
+Under the expert management of Will Deihl and Ben Gibbens, Ockham Construction has completed 448 stunning apartments – 119 across three buildings at Tuatahi; 32 at Modal; 95 at Kokihi; 32 apartments at Star Newton; 14 at Koa Flats; 117 at Aroha; and 39 at El Aalto.

-“There’s a huge advantage to being a genuinely vertically integrated development, design and construction business,” says Will, our Chief Operating Officer of Construction.
+“There’s a huge advantage to being a genuinely vertically integrated development, design and construction business,” says Will, CEO of Ockham Residential.
 “We’re really nimble.
 We can go from the land acquisition and design concept phase through to the construction phase in a very streamlined way.

 “Our in-house architectural team benefit from having a construction team there who can provide expert cost and buildability advice throughout the design development, which makes for a much smoother and less risky construction phase.
 And, of course, we benefit hugely from the quick response to any of our design queries.
 This is particularly important for Ockham as all of our designs are stunning, extraordinary and detailed.”